DataDog/integrations-extras/anecdote/README.md

 ### Validation

-To validate the connection health you can check Anecdote's dashboard, where you can see bug reports.
+To validate the connection health, you can check Anecdote's dashboard, where you can see bug reports.

 ## Data Collected